Educational Ride

 - A 5 mile, night ride to enjoy the magic you would experience during Tevis

-- Great food and speakers! (more info to follow)
+- Great food and speakers!

-We purposely keep the entries low (40) so the mentor to entrant ratio is 1 mentor per 2-3 riders.
+We purposely keep the number of entries low (40) so the mentor to entrant ratio is 1 mentor per 2-3 riders.
 Once the ride is full, a waiting list will be maintained in case of cancellations.

 Night Ride: